ValentinoSpirito/ValentinoSpirito/README.md

 # 👨🏻‍💻 Valentino Spirito

-Hi, I'm Valentino Spirito, a computer science student passionate about technology and problem-solving.
-I love finding solutions to challenges that have a positive impact on the real world, and I aim to achieve that through software development.
+Hi, I'm Valentino, a computer science student passionate about technology and problem-solving.
 Feel free to connect with me on <a href="https://www.linkedin.com/in/valentino-spirito-353867329" target="_blank">LinkedIn</a> or check out my <a href="https://leetcode.com/ValentinoSpirito" target="_blank">LeetCode</a> and <a href="https://codeforces.com/profile/SoleNeve" target="_blank">Codeforces</a>!

 <hr style="height: 2px; background-color: #000; border: none; opacity: 0.7; margin-bottom: 20px;"/>